Teacher bonus bill penned by Republicans clears state senate

-RALEIGH, N.C.
-(AP) - North Carolina public school teachers would get $350 bonuses and potentially more one-time income in a Republican measure approved by the state Senate.
+North Carolina public school teachers would get $350 bonuses and potentially more one-time income in a Republican measure approved by the state Senate.

 The proposal goes beyond the usual experience-based raises these categories of educators also would receive.
 The measure approved Monday also encourages Gov. Roy Cooper to use federal COVID-19 relief funds to give out additional $600 bonuses.